GiGurra/snail/README.md

 but a few of the things have been learned:

-* If you aim to create a system capable of achieving for example 100 million elements/messages per second on a global level (=through the chain of steps/components in entire system), which is roughly the level we aim for, each step in the chain must be significantly faster than this.
+* If you aim to create a system capable of achieving for example 100 million elements/messages per second on a global level (=through the chain of steps/components in entire system including TCP transmissions), which is roughly the level we aim for, each step in the chain must be significantly faster than this.
 * Channels are surprisingly slow for high-throughput scenarios
     * You can expect single digit millions of elements per second on a highly contended fan-in channel, while reaching maybe 30-40 million elements per second on a non-contended channel.